by Michael Buck

 The craftsman home style originated in the late 1800s, when the Industrial Revolution’s mass standardization made people crave handcrafted design and natural materials.
 In recent years, the craftsman style has had a major resurgence.
 In fact, a 2018 poll from Trulia ranked this home style as the most popular among Americans.

 Popular craftsman house colors typically draw inspiration from nature.
 Among the most preferred siding colors are beiges, greens and browns.
 There is usually a strong contrasting trim color to highlight the style’s unique rooflines.

-Explore other siding ideas for craftsman-style homes built with James Hardie products in our Photo Showcase.
+Explore other siding ideas for craftsman-style homes built with exterior solutions by James Hardie in our Photo Showcase.

 Popular Farmhouse Exterior Colors

 The farmhouse is a popular American style thanks in part to our country’s agricultural roots.
 It was originally designed by colonial families with functionality and durability in mind.
 The style has progressed over the years and has now taken on a flexible and comforting characteristic as well.
 Its clean lines and unadorned aesthetic makes it a favorite among homeowners who enjoy simple living.

 Popular farmhouse exterior colors are reminiscent of the open prairie—cloud-like white, barn reds, and sky blues.
 These are go-to shades if you’re looking for farmhouse siding ideas.